hex

 🔗theorem

-Soundness of the trial-division primality test against the project-local Hex.Nat.Prime predicate.
-Used by the BZ extended prime search to lift a runtime candidate into a SmallPrimeCandidate with explicit primality evidence, without falling back to a hardcoded list.
+Soundness of the trial-division primality test against the Mathlib-free Hex.Nat.Prime predicate.
+It turns a successful runtime test into explicit primality evidence without relying on a hardcoded prime table.